-Curious George™: Let’s Get Curious! shows us how making connections in the modern world can be important element of learning.
+Curious George™: Let’s Get Curious! shows us how making connections between science and every day life can be an important element of learning in today’s modern world.
 By creating a learning exhibit that plays on a familiar character, whether from the animated PBS series or from the books that have entertained generations for the last 65 years, the creators of Curious George™: Let’s Get Curious! have developed a tangible link between play and learning.
 To enhance this connection, PBS KIDS Playtime pads are available for children to use as part of the exhibit.
 The pads offer video clips, songs and music videos of PBS KIDS characters, as well as learning games, PBS KIDS apps, and more.

 A cozy nook with seating for kids (and adults!) features a screen playing episodes of Curious George, providing a restful space in the midst of the exhibit.
 In a world where even a three-year old knows how to operate a smartphone, we, as parents, are constantly inundated with warnings about the dangers of “screen time.”
 So while it might seem counter-intuitive to have “screen time” in a learning environment, this element of the display is actually an important reminder that learning can be a constant – and accessible—activity.
 When we need screen time for our kids, and let’s admit it – we all need it now and then, there are resources available that will not only entertain our kids, but allow them to learn at the same time.

 Guild also reminded us that the Science Museum of Virginia offers a YouTube channel filled with short clips of science-based videos designed to make learning fun – for any age.
 As she said, “You don’t even have to set foot in the museum to learn from it.”